 A. Students enrolled in an ALE program must meet the contact requirements defined in WAC 392-121-182.

-A. Upon receipt of the district’s description of the difference between home-based instruction and ALE, the parent must sign documentation attesting that he/she understands the difference.
+A. Upon receipt of the district’s description of the difference between home-based instruction and ALE, the parent/guardian must sign documentation attesting that they understand the difference.

 District Verification of Student Work

-The district will use reliable methods to verify a student is doing his or her own work.
+The district will use reliable methods to verify a student is doing their own work.
 These include, but are not limited to:

 A. Proctored examinations;